Prometheus-X-association/edge-computing/docs/design-document.md

 A bullet point list is recommended._
 -->

+#### scenario 0: set up infrastructure
+  - Launch VMs spanning across multiple Cloud Providers infrastructure via IaaS
+  - Deploy Kubernetes cluster to the VMs
+  - Worker nodes / edge sites metadata includes Cloud Provider info
+    - to be able to check privacy-zone memberships
+  - Perform optional configurations (e.g. CNI, Istio for tenant isolation)
+  - Tailor-made Kubernetes/Knative scheduler controls placement decisions (data, function/container)

-#### scenario 1: privacy preserving AI processing
+#### scenario 1: privacy-preserving AI processing
   - General BB triggers a processing function on Data A
     - Input: processing function (or container), Data A to be processed
   - privacy zone of Data A is determined
     - based on metadata gained from the Data Provider via Connector (PDC / EDC Connector)
+  - privacy zones of worker nodes / edge sites are determined
-  - tailor-made Kubernetes/KNative scheduler selects the worker node(s) / edge site(s) within the privacy zone
+  - tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) within the privacy zone
   - processing function is deployed to the selected worker node(s) (Edge Site 1)
     - option 1: container (CaaS)
     - option 2: function (FaaS)
   - Data A is moved to Edge Site 1 via the Connector (PDC / EDC Connector)
-    - privacy preserving data sharing is requested (EDC)
+    - privacy-preserving data sharing is requested (EDC)
   - processing function is executed on Data A at Edge Site 1
   - result is provided
   - Data A is deleted at Edge Site 1
+  - processing function / container is destroyed at Edge Site 1

+#### scenario 2: efficient near-data processing
+  - General BB triggers a processing function on Data A
+    - Input: processing function (or container), Data A to be processed
+    - Precondition: worker node is "collocated" with Data A (Data A is directly available from the worker node)
+  - tailor-made Kubernetes/Knative scheduler selects the worker node (Edge Site 1) collocated with Data A
+  - processing function is deployed to Edge Site 1
+    - option 1: container (CaaS)
+    - option 2: function (FaaS)
+  - processing function is executed on Data A at Edge Site 1
+  - result is provided
   - processing function / container is destroyed at Edge Site 1